Getting Started On How To Build a Custom Made Gazebo, Pergola or Pavilion

 - Cost – The cost difference depends on what type of structure you’re getting.
 For pavilions and pergolas, the cost difference is 20-30%.
 Since vinyl structures are essentially the same wood from structures as well, except they’re wrapped in vinyl, they are more expensive.

 - What is hollow on a vinyl structure?
 On a pavilion, nothing.
 It’s wood wrapped in vinyl.
-For a custom made gazebo, the balusters on the railings are hollow.
+For a custom-made large gazebo, the balusters on the railings are hollow.
+A perfect example of a large gazebo – Commercial Gazebos also known as Park Gazebo.
 They’re also extremely durable.
 (We’ve had one order for replacement balusters in 5 years.)
 For the vinyl pergolas, everything is solid except the non-structural top runners.
 The braces are solid polystyrene.
 Everything else is filled with pressure treated pine.
+Check out our pergola wood kit that is easy to assemble and detail-oriented.

 - Maintenance – Obviously the maintenance the vinyl products is lower.
 How much maintenance is required for wood structures?
 Stain or sealer needs to be re-applied to weather-exposed areas every one or two seasons depending on the environment.
 Paint typically lasts 5-8 years.